Nucleoprotein/OneTweakNG/README.md

 The game calls [SetScissorRect](https://docs.microsoft.com/en-us/windows/win32/api/d3d9helper/nf-d3d9helper-idirect3ddevice9-setscissorrect) using a rectangle hardcoded with the 720p coordenates.
 This correct the coordenates and rectangle size in order to fix it.

 # Usage with DXVK
+People use DXVK on Windows to work around crashes with recent AMD Navi cards.
+If you are using Nvidia on Windows, you probably don't need it.
 * Rename DXVK's x86 ```d3d9.dll``` file to ```dxvk.dll```.
 Keep FF13Fix as ```d3d9.dll```.